linkerd/website/linkerd.io/content/2/getting-started/_index.md

 ```

 Once you've installed the **viz** extension and any other extensions you'd
-like, we'll wait for the control plane to finish isntalling.
-Depending on the
-speed of your cluster's Internet connection, this may take a minute or two.
-Wait for the control plane to be ready (and verify your installation) by
-running:
+like, we'll validate everything again:

 ```bash
 linkerd check
 ```

-This command will patiently wait until Linkerd has been installed, is running
-and becomes healthy.
+Assuming everything is green, we're ready for the next step!

 ## Step 4: Explore Linkerd

-With the control plane installed and running, assuming you've installed the
+With the control plane and extensions installed and running, you can now view
-`viz` extension, you can now view the Linkerd dashboard by running:
+the Linkerd dashboard by running:

 ```bash
 linkerd viz dashboard &